 Legacy DTM and the New Launch – A Closer First Look

-This past week at Adobe Summit, we announced Launch — our upcoming, next-generation, tag management capability — which is built into the Adobe Cloud Platform.
-At Summit, the Launch team was in high gear with a full slate of sessions surrounding the Adobe Cloud Platform, including a mainstage demo during the keynote presentation; a full-day user group session on CAB day; four brand new, sold out technical labs; and numerous presentation sessions delivered to more than 600 attendees.
+This past week at Adobe Summit, we announced Launch — our upcoming, next-generation, tag management capability — which is built into the Adobe Experience Platform.
+At Summit, the Launch team was in high gear with a full slate of sessions surrounding the Adobe Experience Platform, including a mainstage demo during the keynote presentation; a full-day user group session on CAB day; four brand new, sold out technical labs; and numerous presentation sessions delivered to more than 600 attendees.

 The 20 Most Frequently Asked Questions About Launch